-On the 8th of December at The Overseas Passenger Terminal in Sydney Australia, BVN will be hosting its bi-annual conference – Futures Forum 2.
+On the 8th of December 2017 at The Overseas Passenger Terminal in Sydney Australia, BVN held its bi-annual conference – Futures Forum 2.

-BVN appreciates the intellectual curiosity of its team and has instituted a bi-annual conference to support its culture of enquiry.
+BVN appreciates the intellectual curiosity of its team and has instituted this private conference to support its culture of enquiry.

-The theme for this year is ‘Knowledge and Ethics in the Next Machine Age’.
-We’ll have four invited guests talking to this topic:
+The theme was ‘Knowledge and Ethics in the Next Machine Age’.
+There were four invited guests talking to this topic:

 Larry Prusak is a researcher and consultant and was the founder and director of the Institute for Knowledge Management.
 This was a global consortium of member organizations engaged in advancing the practice of knowledge management through action research.